eth-sri/securify/README.md

 ## Getting Started
 ### Requirements

-* Java 8
 * Soufflé: https://github.com/souffle-lang/souffle/releases (Securify should work with the latest package, please raise an issue if it does not).
 If you cannot install Soufflé, look at the Docker container for an alternative.
+Securify will crash without the `souffle` binary.
+* Java 8
 * A `solc` binary is required to be able to use Solidity file as input.
   Securify assumes that the right version is installed for the given file.
   `solc` is available [here](https://github.com/ethereum/solidity/releases).